 She saw my resume, noticed that I had three different styles of sword fighting certifications (I was captain of my high school fencing team) and gave Celine the “OK” not only for me to be in episode 8, but also for episode 9.
 I would start the following morning at 5 am, and Celine was kind enough to offer to drive me… to which I said…

 “That isn’t necessary, you’ve already done so much for me”

-In a matter of an hour or two, I went from the morbid hopelessness of feeling lost and alone in a foreign country to having an epic (pun intended) job that paid $300 a day, for a total of 22 shoot days (that is $6,600 not including the over time rate of $40/ an hour).
+In a matter of an hour or two, I went from the morbid hopelessness of feeling lost and alone in a foreign country to have an epic (pun intended) job that paid $300 a day, for a total of 22 shoot days (that is $6,600 not including the overtime rate of $40/ an hour).

 Fast forward: life on the Spartacus set ain’t bad

 I’m killing Romans by the dozens, eating great free food, getting paid handsomely, and making friends with the coolest people who walk this earth: Kiwis.
 This journey was probably a more wildly amazing New Zealand experience than my imagination could have ever conjured up.

 It turns out Auckland ain’t so bad after all.
 Sure prostitution is technically legal, and slot machines make their way into more than a few bars… but in no way does this define the city or country for that matter.

 My hostel wound up becoming my dear home for a month, and I normally received a grand entrance each night, walking into that hostel bar… blood-stained and wild-eyed from having fought a brutal historic battle that day.
 Still kinda pissed the Romans eventually won.